 The Standards Group SHOULD assign a liaison to OWASP.

 OWASP has a group that focuses on improving application security in standards.
 The group collaborates via email and at OWASP events worldwide.
-We expect the liaison to monitor the list and participate as much as they care to.
+OWASP expects the liaison to monitor the list and participate as much as they care to.
 The standards group can define their level of participation.

-The Standards Group SHOULD leverage OWASP by attending our events, using our materials, and asking our experts for help.
+The Standards Group SHOULD leverage OWASP by attending events, using materials, and asking experts for help.

 OWASP has a lot to offer standards groups.
-We have freely available tools, documents, guidelines, and standardsii.
-We have worldwide events that are open to everyone and all the presentations are recorded.
-Participants are strongly encouraged to reach out to our experts with their questions, ideas, and even participate in projects.
+OWASP has freely available tools, documents, guidelines, and standardsii.
+OWASP has worldwide events that are open to everyone and all the presentations are recorded.
+Participants are strongly encouraged to reach out to OWASP’s experts with their questions, ideas, and even participate in projects.

 The Standards Group SHOULD involve a security expert early in their standard definition process.

 Organizations creating standards may want to include a security expert to assist throughout the process of creating a standard.
-While OWASP does have experts with a very broad array of expertise, we may not understand your domain fully.
-However, we believe there is huge value in having a security expert available to assist with threat modeling, vulnerability analysis, risk assessment, and other security activities that should be applied during the creation of any technical standard.
+While OWASP does have experts with a very broad array of expertise, it may not understand your domain fully.
+However, OWASP believes there is huge value in having a security expert available to assist with threat modeling, vulnerability analysis, risk assessment, and other security activities that should be applied during the creation of any technical standard.

 References